 If you're an investor looking to learn more about the financial markets, you could come across multiple investment options.
 However, the two that have created maximum confusion are mutual funds vs FD.
 Mutual funds are a standard investment option, but when you compare them to fixed deposits, you'll be surprised at how common fixed deposits are.
 Both investments are on separate investment tracks.
 Before investing, one must first grasp what investment is and its benefits and drawbacks.

-As popular investment vehicles, fixed deposit and mutual funds have enabled investors to grow their savings easily.
+As popular investment vehicles, fixed deposits and mutual funds have enabled investors to grow their savings quickly.
 However, the benefits offered by both these avenues vary in terms of your investment needs.
-Hence, before choosing where to invest, it is best to know about both these investment avenues in detail.
+Hence, before choosing where to invest, it is best to know in detail about these investment avenues.

-A mutual fund is a financial instrument, which is made up of a portfolio of stocks, bonds, equities, and other market-linked instruments or securities.
-Several investors come together to invest in mutual funds, with a common goal of increasing their savings.
-The total income earned through these investments is then, equally distributed among investors, after deducting the expenses incurred.
+A mutual fund is a financial instrument made up of a portfolio of stocks, bonds, equities, and other market-linked instruments or securities.
+Several investors come together to invest in mutual funds with a common goal of increasing their savings.
+After deducting the expenses incurred, the total income earned through these investments is equally distributed among investors.

 Although the interest you make in mutual funds may be higher than fixed deposits, there is no assurance that this will remain constant.
 So unlike fixed deposits, gains in mutual funds are neither constant nor uniform.
 This is because equity mutual funds are subject to volatility in the stock market.
 So, every mutual fund comes with a fine print, which states that investment in mutual funds is subject to market risks.